Consortium for organotypic research on ageing and microgravity

-Our consortium has been designed as a collaborative platform for knowledge and skill transfer and draws together skills and expertise from across the UK to study the effects of extreme environments on human biology.
-It brings together academics from several biological and engineering backgrounds, including tissue engineering, space physiology/biomedicine, shock physics, materials behaviour and analogue field research.
+Launched in May 2022, under the auspices of the Institute of Physics, our consortium provides a collaborative platform for pioneering research and draws together skills and expertise from across the UK to study the effects of extreme environments on human biology.
+It brings together academics from several biological and engineering backgrounds, including bioengineering, Space physiology and biomedicine, shock physics, materials engineering and fieldwork research.

 Consortium Lead and Principal Investigator